-The new application is being led by the City of Wolverhampton Council on behalf of the four Black Country councils and West Midlands Police.
+The application is led by the City of Wolverhampton Council on behalf of Dudley Council, Sandwell Council and Walsall Council, and supported by West Midlands Police.

 Incidents of street racing should be reported via email@example.com or to West Midlands Police on 101.
 In an emergency, always dial 999.

 1/ For more information or to arrange an interview, please contact Paul Brown, Communications Manager, on 01902 555497 or email firstname.lastname@example.org.

 - Issued by the City of Wolverhampton Council’s Corporate Communications Team.